TITHI1244/Weather-app/README.md

 # Weather-app
-A functional Javascript web app using weather data API.
+A functional Javascript web app using current weather API, by giving your city as input and getting the weather details.